ouspg/CryptoCourse/Week1Exercises/README.md

 0b10101101 | 0xAD
 0b01100001 | 0x61

-### Task 1.1

-Produce a ciphertext that will decode into "No Rauli" under the same secret one-time pad as the original ciphertext was produced.
+**Task 1.1** Produce a ciphertext that will decode into "No Rauli" under the same secret one-time pad as the original ciphertext was produced.

-### Task 1.2

-Produce a ciphertext that will decode into a 8 character ASCII string of your choice.
+**Task 1.2** Produce a ciphertext that will decode into a 8 character ASCII string of your choice.

-### Task 1.3

-What is the secret one-time pad in binary?
+**Task 1.3** What is the secret one-time pad in binary?

-**You should return possible source code for how you solved the problem and produced new ciphertexts.
-You should also explain shortly the idea of how did you got the original secret.**
+> You should return possible source code for how you solved the secret and produced the new ciphertexts.
+You should also explain shortly the idea of of your method.

-## Task 2: Generating randomness

-Generate randomness to different files using different tools that you have access to or manually.
-Analyse those files with [dieharder](https://linux.die.net/man/1/dieharder) .
-Report your findings.

-## Task 3: Vigenere cipher
+## Task 2: Vigenere cipher

 The following text is an English text that has been encrypted by using an unknown key with a Vigenere cipher.
-All punctuation and whitespaces have been removed from the text before encryption
+All punctuation and whitespaces have been removed from the text before encryption.

 ```
 TRLSHAXRNSVKIENUFMEGRVDANEELHOFNSLUGIEFZVATAAGCIYAGIFADWUDHFYIFPOWVSPUMBKOTUOBYYNQWZYEEHBFCYCRZUKIPDZFFOYDBPZTPRBRVRFRBFYESLSXUAALBFIIAVWORLYBAAIAYGWYVNFLCZKHRVBANDRQFQMEYDHUFNFPCFZVNWSMIENVGQJSZHBFFFGKSBFLVWWORLNQRYFRNODAJIGLCZZNTRTOIYCWCSIACKMFYELOSMUOAHHARSXLTALRVQONZLVWMFFESISOKIIHZKRDQUSEJMNVGELRIHWXCAAFSOFNFWWFLTRVORRIYXFQFFBXFRZEYGWNVLVHJQKHNWWFUORVWORLYICDRCBPAGEIGBKUUERITAITGRRQMEYRDYFRRHTRVCGLJQDENQGFFRRVWEKMNVGELRIHWXCAAFSUGLRDRRFRNUSUEVRQHUFNBICGIDVVQUGLVQODPCHOHGIEGROFKEAGBAKOAOMFFPHCNXVSNQRYRTUEIFRLFRHAKHRVCOZEGDZUDPYLQMKIBQGAWOHUKAIK
 ```

-### Task 3.1

-Decrypt the text.
-Show your work (code etc.).
+**Task 2.1** Decrypt the text.
 What is the secret key?

-### Task 3.2
-Where is the text from?
+**Task 2.2** Where is the text from?
 Who wrote it?
 If you find the source, read the whole text/article/newsitem/book...

+> Show your work (code and reasoning; how did you decrypt this?).
+You should not use existing tools which can solve this quite quickly.
+However, if you did, mentions these tools **and** make step-by-step report **why** Vigenere cipher was decryptable.

+## Task 3: Generating randomness

+Generate randomness to different files using different tools that you have access to or manually.
+Analyse those files with [dieharder](https://linux.die.net/man/1/dieharder) .
+Report your findings.